To the Mom who Feels Unseen: You are More Valuable than You Know.

 So mama, no matter how hard this feels, know that it matters.

 All the behind-the-scenes work you do, it is making a difference in the world.
+It's making a difference in who your kiddos become.

 It is a heavenly calling that you were created for.